British rule in Burma: Early British rule

 Burmese armed resistance continued sporadically for several years, and the British commander had to coerce the High Court of Justice to continue to function.
-Though war officially ended after only a couple of weeks, resistance continued in northern Burma until 1890, with the British finally resorting to systematic destruction of villages and appointment of new officials to finally halt all guerrilla activity.
+Though war officially ended after only a couple of weeks, resistance to colonial conquest continued in northern Burma until 1890, with the British choosing to systematically destroy villages and appoint new officials to quash the liberation movement.

 Traditional Burmese society was drastically altered by the demise of the monarchy and the separation of religion and state.
 Intermarriage between Europeans and Burmese gave birth to an indigenous Eurasian community known as the Anglo-Burmese who would come to dominate the colonial society, hovering above the Burmese but below the British.

-After Britain took over all of Burma, they continued to send tribute to China to avoid offending them, but this unknowingly lowered the status they held in Chinese minds.
-It was agreed at the Burma convention in 1886 that China would recognise Britain's occupation of Upper Burma while Britain continued the Burmese payment of tribute every ten years to Peking.
+After Britain took over all of Burma, they continued to send tribute to Chinese officials to avoid offending them, but this unknowingly lowered the status they held in Chinese minds.
+It was agreed at the Burma convention in 1886 that China would recognise Britain's occupation of Upper Burma, while the British government continued the Burmese payment of tribute every ten years to Peking.